cvc5/cvc5/INSTALL.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 GMP is usually available on your distribution and should be used from there.
-If it does not, or you want to cross-compile, or you want to build cvc5 statically but the distribution does not ship static libraries, cvc5 builds GMP automatically when ``--auto-download`` is given.
+If it is not, or you want to cross-compile, or you want to build cvc5 statically but the distribution does not ship static libraries, cvc5 builds GMP automatically when ``--auto-download`` is given.